 Q: Can viewers turn on/off the captions?

 A: Yes.
-This is a toggle to enable/disable captions in the player.
+There is a CC toggle to enable/disable captions in the player.

 Q: How can I improve the quality of the automatically generated captions?

 A: The quality of the captions is determined by the quality and clarity of the audio input.
-A single speaker with a good microphone will perform well, but a crowded room will multiple speakers and on camera audio will be much harder for the automated caption tool to pick out the right words.
+A single speaker with a good microphone will perform well, but a crowded room with multiple speakers and on-camera audio will be much harder for the automated caption tool to pick out the right words.
 You can also add custom vocabulary (IE: the name of your organization or city.)